-B.1.1 Unless otherwise outlined within the Engineering Society Constitution or By-Law, the following applies to all appointed positions as stated in the Engineering Society Policy Manual γ .A, and all positions which fall under those mentioned therein.

-B.1.2 The Engineering Society shall strive to offer paid and volunteer opportunities to as many engineering students as possible, without compromising the general welfare of its operations.

-B.1.3 The Engineering Society shall act in full compliance with the Ontario Human Rights Code and the Charter of Rights and Freedoms and thus shall not discriminate between applicants on the grounds of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, record of offences, marital status, family status, religion, and handicap.

-B.1.4 The Engineering Society seeks to provide opportunities for engineering students to develop a wide range of employment skills and experiences.
+- B.1.1 Unless otherwise outlined within the Engineering Society Constitution or By-Law, the following applies to all appointed positions as stated in the Engineering Society Policy Manual γ .A, and all positions which fall under those mentioned therein. - B.1.2 The Engineering Society shall strive to offer paid and volunteer opportunities to as many engineering students as possible, without compromising the general welfare of its operations. - B.1.3 The Engineering Society shall act in full compliance with the Ontario Human Rights Code and the Charter of Rights and Freedoms and thus shall not discriminate between applicants on the grounds of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, record of offences, marital status, family status, religion, and handicap. - B.1.4 The Engineering Society seeks to provide opportunities for engineering students to develop a wide range of employment skills and experiences.
 Thus, prior EngSoc experience shall not be a prerequisite for any EngSoc position.
-However, experience may be a consideration for a hiring committee, notwithstanding the fundamental goal of providing as many opportunities for personal growth to as many different engineering students as possible.

-a.
-An exception shall be made for the Director of IT, who should have experience with IT in an enterprise environment.

-B.1.5 All Hiring Committees and Applicants must use EngSoc Breezy, breezy.engsoc.queensu.ca, the online application system, unless otherwise stated in this Policy Manual or with consultation with the Director of Human Resources or Vice President (Finance & Administration).
+However, experience may be a consideration for a hiring committee, notwithstanding the fundamental goal of providing as many opportunities for personal growth to as many different engineering students as possible. - a.
+An exception shall be made for the Director of IT, who should have experience with IT in an enterprise environment. - B.1.5 All Hiring Committees and Applicants must use EngSoc Breezy, breezy.engsoc.queensu.ca, the online application system, unless otherwise stated in this Policy Manual or with consultation with the Director of Human Resources or Vice President (Finance & Administration). - B.1.6 The Director of Human Resources shall be responsible for the management of the online application system and will have the ability to review postings and applications for inappropriate/irrelevant information.

-a.
-FREC hiring is the only permanent exception whereby all applications are submitted by email to the Chief FREC, Orientation Chair, or Action-Tech-Plant Manager.

-B.1.6 The Director of Human Resources shall be responsible for the management of the online application system and will have the ability to review postings and applications for inappropriate/irrelevant information.